Learn

 back: biegać / działać / prowadzić / kandydować / płynąć

-The card contains possible meanings, but it does not show the learner which meaning is active in a real situation.
+The card lists possible meanings, but it does not show which meaning is active in a real situation.

 Compare these examples: